 Since catfish like to fight and have plenty of power, you’ll need heavy-duty equipment to catch larger specimens.
 When it comes to smaller or regular size catfish, you won’t need to empty your pocket for some complicated fishing gear.
 Here’s an example of what you’ll need to catch your first catfish.

 When it comes to catfish rods, you should go for a 7 foot, with medium to medium-heavy power.
 A cheaper fiberglass rod will be sufficient, with medium to fast action.
 For some bigger catfish, you should go for at least 8 foot, composite heavy rod.
 If you already have an old bass rod, you don’t need to spend additional money, at least when it comes to smaller size catfish.
-If you want to know more about top catfish rods in the market, you may have a look on our well researched content on the Best Rods for Catfish.
+If you want to know more about top catfish rods in the market, you may have a look on our well researched content on the it.
 Hope you will find your desired rods.

 If you plan on catching channel catfish, which don’t fight as hard as blues, or flatheads, almost any reel you already own will serve you well.
 A size 20 or 30 spinning reel is a good and cheap option for this type of catfish.
 If you plan on trophy fishing, go for a baitcasting reel, no smaller than size 50.